shlomiNugarker/nextjs-with-costum-cms/src/services/db/README.md

 - **initializeDatabase.ts**: Initializes the database, setting up tables if they don't already exist.
 - **migrations/**: Contains migration files for modifying the database schema over time.
 - **repositories/**: Handles data access operations, keeping business logic separate from database logic.
-- **schema.ts**: Defines the structure of the database, including tables and relationships.
+- **schema.ts**: Defines the structure of the database, including tables, columns, data types, and relationships.
+This file is crucial as it serves as the single source of truth for the database structure.
+Any changes to the database—such as adding new tables or modifying existing ones—should first be made in `schema.ts`.
+Once updated, the `schema.ts` file can be used to generate new migration files, ensuring the database schema matches the needs of the application.
 - **seed/**: Contains initial data scripts to populate the database for development or testing.

 ## 🔄 Using Drizzle Kit